 CAMIT Grants

 The Council for the Arts at MIT (CAMIT) provides grants for arts projects that directly engage the MIT community.
 The average award is $2,500; maximum awards, for extraordinary projects with broad reach, are up to $5,000.
+There are two cycles per academic year, one in fall and one in spring.
 For information on $500 Student Mini Grants, please scroll further down this page.

 Funding Limits: Only one grant project per applicant will be funded each academic year.